Antetokounmpo scores 30, Bucks beat Celtics 120-107

 TIP-INS

-Bucks: The Bucks also out-rebounded the Celtics 31-13 in the first two periods and led 65-48 at halftime.
+Bucks: Antetokounmpo scored Milwaukee's first 14 points in the third quarter. ...
+The Bucks also out-rebounded the Celtics 31-13 in the first two periods and led 65-48 at halftime.
 Milwaukee shot 63 percent (12 for 19) in the first quarter and led 35-22 after one. ...
 F Ersan Ilyasova had surgery Friday on his nose, which he broke during practice last weekend.
 Ilyasova, who is averaging 7.5 points and 5.5 rebounds, is out indefinitely.

 Celtics: Morris has a sore right knee and did not dress. ...
 Horford missed his seventh straight game with a sore left knee. ...
 Baynes has a broken finger on his left hand.
 He underwent surgery on Thursday and is expected to be out four to six weeks. ...
 Boston made a franchise-record 24 3-pointers in the first meeting, beating the Bucks 117-113 on Nov.
 1.